What Should I Look for When Buying Fencing for my Horse?

 This is why installing a new fence or renovating an existing fence may be tough; there are so many different materials to choose from that it may be difficult to know where to begin.
 Before deciding on a style of fence, think about your needs, your horse’s demands, your budget, and, to some extent, your horse’s personality.
 If possible, write down the three most important things to you in choosing a new fence, in order of priority, and that will help you cut through the noise.
 Now let’s look at some of the things to think about while installing or improving your horse fence.

 While a thin, nearly invisible fence may look great and provide you with a clean, unbroken view, it might make it difficult for your horse to see.
 Of course, you hope your horse will see the fence when he gets close to it, but if something frightens him in the middle of the field and he panics, he may head straight towards the fence without recognizing it.
-And by the time he notices it, it’s too late for him to do anything about it.
+And by the time he notices it, it’s too late for it to do anything.

 Whatever type of fencing you pick, the most crucial factor to consider is safety.
 It should be sturdy enough to hold your horse in place, durable enough to endure rubbing, and free of any sharp edges that might harm your horse.
 While it may not always be practical, you should try to utilize horse-safe fencing wherever feasible.
 However, the manner the fence is placed will also have an impact.
 Companies such as Stock and Noble can take horse safety as a ‘given’ so you can confidently explore their entire range with this peace of mind.